As a blogger who peruses women’s articles I frequently see this slogan: “You are enough.”

 4. He Blesses

 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ… Ephesians 1:3

-Christ grants us joy, love, and freedom on earth, but the blessing doesn’t stop there.
-By saving us Jesus gives us a heavenly inheritance that will never fade away.
+Not only does Christ grant us unbreakable joy, love, freedom, and peace on earth through His Spirit, but in saving us Jesus guarantees us a heavenly inheritance that will never fade away.